Azure Video Indexer release notes

 November 2022

-You can now add new speakers, rename identified speakers and modify speakers assigned to a particular transcript line using the Azure Video Indexer website.
-For details on how to edit speakers from the Timeline pane, see Edit speakers with the Azure Video Indexer website.
+You can now add new speakers, rename identified speakers and modify speakers assigned to a particular transcript line using the Azure AI Video Indexer website.
+For details on how to edit speakers from the Timeline pane, see Edit speakers with the Azure AI Video Indexer website.

 October 2022